-Competitors are divided into three main categories: sit-ski, standing and visually impaired.
+Competitors are divided into three main categories: sitting, standing and visually impaired.
 Each category is then divided into classes based on functional ability resulting from the degree and type of disability.
 Each class is scored based on a percentage factor relative to the strongest class in the category.
 The competitor’s actual race time is adjusted, and the fastest adjusted time is the winner.

 Visually impaired:

-A guide skis ahead of the competitor alerting them vocally or over a radio of all corners, inclines, declines or other course alterations.
+A guide skis ahead of the competitor alerting them vocally or over a radio headset of all corners, inclines, declines or other course alterations.
 In the biathlon events, an auditory system is used to guide the competitor toward the target.

 Standing: